 If other, describe (100 word limit)

+Meet seasonally with bicycle advocacy group and upon request

 49. What specific bike infrastructure investments have been made in low-income neighborhoods (as defined by local regulations) and minority neighborhoods?
 If no low-income or minority neighborhoods, write N/A.

+Bike infrastructure improvements are generally made in shared-use paths either through parks are parallel to streets.
+These paths traverse most segments of the community.
+More than half of the City of Ames is made up of Iowa State University students which creates dense pockets of student housing throughout the community and generally show up as low-income areas.
+The university also has a large international presence and minority areas are largely associated with graduate or undergraduate student living areas.

 50. What specific bike infrastructure investments have been made around schools?
 If no schools, write N/A.

+The Ames Middle School was constructed with bike trails connecting State Street to Dotson Drive.
+All public schools include bike racks on the premises.

 51. Describe any other amenities or infrastructure improvements that your community provides or requires that create a comfortable and attractive bicycling environment.
 (500 word limit)

+There are two self-serve bike fix-it stations on the Iowa State University campus near the university library and the student union.

 EDUCATION